-Trustees cannot personally be held responsible for the debts of the School Trust that have been properly incurred.
+Trustees cannot personally be held responsible for the debts of the Academy Trust that have been properly incurred.
 However, Trustees can be held liable for debts incurred through actions in breach of their duties or statutory obligations.

-Trustees benefit from indemnity insurance to cover the liability of the trustees which by virtue of any rule of law would otherwise attach to them in respect of any negligence, default or breach of trust or breach of duty of which they may be guilty in relation to the School Trust.
-The cost of this insurance is included within the overall RPA scheme cost.
+Trustees benefit from indemnity insurance to cover the liability of the Trustees which by virtue of any rule of law would otherwise attach to them in respect of any negligence, default or breach of trust or breach of duty of which they may be guilty in relation to the Academy Trust.
+This is covered within the overall cost of the Risk Protection Insurance.